Rohitgowda/Androidsilentparty/README.md

 # Androidsilentparty
+This was done as part of the "Internet Praktikum" TU Darmstadt Project.

-An app that enables simultaneous streaming of music from host(DJ) to all the party members. checkinng this.
+The app enables simultaneous streaming of music from host(DJ) to all the party members.

+Features include:

+Create/Update user profile

+Searching for a party event

+Join a party event

+Leave a party event

+up/down vote a song during dancing using Sensors

+play a game